ChristianChimi/Financial-Analytics/readme.md

                  Also available as API here! https://huggingface.co/spaces/ChristianChimi/Apple-Stock-API
                - LSTM: Used an LSTM model to predict the future price of the MSCI World Index using time series data.
                - Model Evaluation: Monitored and printed the loss and the validation loss function during training to avoid overfitting.
+               - Plotted loss and validation loss over the epochs.
                - Hyperparameters tuning: hidden layers, hidden layers size, learning rate, epochs, dropout.

 ## **Portfolio simulation**